|Skip Navigation Links|

 Turns on debugging.

-Specifies a file to read configuration data from, instead of the default /etc/inet/ndpd.conf file.
+Specifies a file from which to read configuration, instead of the default /etc/inet/ndpd.conf file.

 The /var/inet/ndpd_state.interface file is a state file.
 This file is updated periodically by each node.
 When the node fails and is restarted, the node can configure its interfaces in the absence of routers.
 This file contains the interface address, the last time that the file was updated, and how long the file is valid.
 This file also contains other parameters that are “learned” from previous router advertisements.